Enhanced dissipation, hypoellipticity for passive scalar equations with fractional dissipation: Introduction

 The paper is organized as follows: in section \ref{Section:2}, we present the proof of the main theorems; in section \ref{Sec:3}, we prove the main resolvent estimates (Proposition \ref{pro:resolvent_estimate}).

 \textbf{Notation: }Throughout the paper, the constant $B, \,C$ are constants independent of $\nu,\, k$ and are changing from line to line.
 In the section \ref{Sec:3}, the constant $C$ can depend on a small constant $\delta$ and we will specify when it happens.
 The constants $C_0,\,C_{1}, \, C_{\mathrm{spec}}, ...$ will be explicitly defined.
 The notations $T_1,\, T_2,\, T_3,\, ...$ denote terms in long expressions and will be recycled after the proof of each lemma.
-Hence the meanings of $T_{(\cdot)}$ change from lemma to lemma.
+Hence the meanings of $T_{(\cdot)}$ change from lemma to lemma. {We use $|A|$ to denote the area of the set $A$.}

 We consider the Fourier transform \emph{only in the $x$ variable}, and denote it and its inverse as

 If the function only depends on the $y$-variable, we use similar formulas to calculate the Fourier transform/inverse transform in $y$.
 The symbol $\lan{f}\ran$ represents average on the torus $\Torus$, i.e., $\dss\lan{f}\ran=\frac{1}{2\pi}\int_{\Torus} f(y)dy$.
 The symbol $\overline{f}$ denotes the complex conjugate.
 For any measurable function $m(\xi)$, we define the Fourier multiplier $m(\grad)f := (m(\xi)\widehat{f}(\xi))^{\vee}$.
 The $L^p_y$-norms are defined as with natural extension to $p=\infty$.
 The $\dot H^\gamma$-seminorm and the $H^\gamma$-norm are defined as follows: